UT-Austin-FIS/ut_relogin/README.md

 the unexpected GET from the logon form.

 The older `utRelogin` plugin would intercept form submissions and AJAX requests when the response from the host was the login page.
-It would put up a jQuery modal with the login page, let the user enter their credentials, and then close the modal and re-submit the original request.
+It would put up a modal div with the login page embedded in an iframe, let the user enter their credentials, and then close the modal and re-submit the original request.
 This no longer works under UTLogin for reasons discussed in the next section.

 ## The New Way: UTLogin